Mameluke Period (1260-1516)

 During the Mameluke period, the pilgrimage to the Holy Land became hard and dangerous to accomplish.
 Many holy places were difficult to reach or unrecognizable.
 In the early 14th century, the Dominican friar Francis Pippin of Bologna (Francesco Pipino) speaks about the confusion in the identification of the Holy places, prevailing at that time:

-With the progression of the Mameluke period, the tradition of Emmaus at Abu Ghosh disappears, and the vast majority of pilgrims find Emmaus in the village of Parva Mahomeria (today’s Qubeibeh), founded by Crusader settlers during the 12th century at the distance of ca. 4 miles north of Abu Ghosh.
-Under the Mameluke rule, pilgrims stopped going to Emmaus from Jerusalem through Ein Karem, as was accustom during the time of the Crusaders.
-Pilgrims traveled from Ramla to Jerusalem and back by the northern road through Beit Nuba (Today’s Mevo Horon).
-The village of Qubeibeh found on this road, was established as Emmaus in order to satisfy pilgrim’s desire to visit the place of Jesus’ appearance while on pilgrimage to the Holy City.
-(See: The Atlas of the Crusades, Jonathan Riley-Smith, ed., NY 1991, p.
-42, D. Pringle, The Churches of the Crusader Kingdom of Jerusalem, Cambridge, 1998, vol. 2, pp. 167-175, see also FAQs about Emmaus, question 7).
+With the progression of the Mameluke period, the tradition of Emmaus at Abu Ghosh disappears, and the vast majority of Western pilgrims find Emmaus in the village of Parva Mahomeria (today’s Qubeibeh), founded by Crusader settlers during the 12th century at the distance of ca. 6 km (4 miles) north of Abu Ghosh.
+Under the Mameluke rule, pilgrims travelled from Ramla to Jerusalem and back by the northern road through Beit Nuba (Today’s Mevo Horon).
+The village of Qubeibeh found on this road, was identified as Emmaus in order to satisfy pilgrim’s desire to visit the place of Jesus’ appearance while on pilgrimage to the Holy City (See: The Atlas of the Crusades, Jonathan Riley-Smith, ed., NY 1991, p.
+42; D. Pringle, The Churches of the Crusader Kingdom of Jerusalem, Cambridge, 1998, vol. 2, pp. 167-175, see here, see also: FAQs about Emmaus, question 7).

-The first evidence of Emmaus in Qubeibeh is found by researchers in a French description of the Holy places, written ca. 1280, Pelrinages et pardouns de Acre:
+The first evidence of Emmaus in Qubeibeh is found by researchers in an Old French description of the Holy places, written ca. 1280, Pelrinages et pardouns de Acre:

 In 1334 Rabbi Isaac Helo of Aragon describes his visit to Emmaus in the valley of Ayalon: